-McKissick Museum is celebrating the 100th anniversary of the 19th amendment this year with "A Woman's Right."
-The exhibit examines the past to show how the women at USC fought for control over their bodies and lives.
+The McKissick Museum is celebrating the 100th anniversary of the 19th amendment this year with "A Woman's Right" exhibit which examines the past to show how women at USC fought for control over their bodies and lives.

-The exhibit starts with the story of the undocumented enslaved women owned by the founders, faculty and staff members in 1801 and includes journal entries on their lives by Professor Francis Lieber.
+The exhibit starts by telling the story of the undocumented enslaved women owned by the founders, faculty and staff members in 1801 and includes journal entries on their lives by Professor Francis Lieber.

 “We only know 18 of those women by name," Lana Burgess, a curator at McKissick Museum and project manager for the exhibition, said.

-These women worked on the Horseshoe and did work such as cooking, cleaning and laundry for students, faculty and administration.
-It is only a little over 200 years ago that women on this very campus were valued as nothing more than a maid.
+These women worked on the Horseshoe and cooked, cleaned and did laundry for students, faculty and administration.
+Only a little more than 200 years ago were women on this very campus enslaved.

 Leila Rice, a fourth-year anthropology and history student, visited the exhibit and said women’s history is not always as preserved as men's history.